opnfv/dovetail/docs/testing/user/testspecification/vimoperationsimage/index.rst

 For brevity, the test cases in this test area are summarized together based on the operations they are testing.

+All these test cases are included in the test case dovetail.osinterop.tc001 of cvp test suite.

 Test Descriptions
 =================